Public Works Loan Board

 Fixed Interest Rates: New Loans and Premature Repayment Rates

 There are two sets of rates.
 The 'new loan' rates apply to fresh advances while the 'premature repayment' rates apply to loans being repaid early.
 Rates for new loans can be at the PWLB Standard Rate or Certainty Rate, whereas there is only one type of rate for premature repayments.

 Variable Interest Rates

-Variable interest rates are published at 9:30am each day and are based on general collateral repo rates for one, three and six months, as appropriate.
+Variable interest rates are published at 9:30am each day for one, three and six months, as appropriate.

 Fixed Higher Interest Rates